Known for producing top-quality moulds for tsa-tsa practices filling and blessing statues and stupas painting statues

 Nalanda has a well-equipped art workshop.
-Our primary service is making moulds for individual tsa tsa practices, or making molds for centers, stupa building projects, and other Dharma related activities.
+Our primary service is making moulds for individual tsa-tsa practices, or making moulds for centers, stupa building projects, and other Dharma related activities.

 Over the course of a year, student François Schick documented the talent and technique of Nalanda Moanstery’s master painter Sonam Sherpa.
 The film captures the painting and gilding of one statue in a collection depicting the Sixteen Arhats.
 The film also includes rare footage of the statue’s eyes being “opened,” a final and important step in the creation of a holy objects such as this.
 Enjoy!

 Former projects include the 1000 Buddhas which are all placed in the altar of the new gompa.
 It took five years to complete, and they were all blessed by Khensur Rinpoche Lobsang Tenzin during his visit to Nalanda in October 2008.
 Future projects include large statues of Maitreya and Lama Tsongkhapa for the main gompa.